AndySomogyi/mechanica/docs/source/flux.rst

 distance from each other.
-The only differences between a flux and a force, is that a flux is between the chemical cargo on particles, and modifies (transports) chemical cargo between particles, whereas a force modifies the net force acting on each paricle.
+The only differences between a flux and a force, is that a flux is between the chemical cargo on particles, and modifies (transports) chemical cargo between particles, whereas a force modifies the net force acting on each particle.

 We attach a flux between chemical cargo as::